ahampriyanshu/norm-has-a-blog/src/blog/norm-has-a-blog/adding-new-post.md

 description: Step-by-step guide to writing and publishing articles.
 Learn frontmatter, markdown features, best practices, and troubleshooting tips.
 date: '2025-11-02'
 tags:
-  - writing
-  - guide
+  - theme
-  - tutorial
+  - blogging
 categories:
-  - Tutorial
-pin: true
+  - "Norm Has A Blog"
 ---

 Writing a new blog post is simple and straightforward.
 This guide will walk you through the entire process, from creating a markdown file to publishing your post.